 a.
 Underage drinking.
 Only persons of legal age (21 or older in the United States, and as defined by the laws of a foreign host country) may possess or consume alcoholic beverages.
-Proof of age, such as a valid driver's license, state issued liquor identification card, or a passport along with a MIIS-issued student ID with date of birth, may be required.
+Legal proof of age, such as a valid driver's license, state-issued liquor identification card, or passport may be required.

 b.
-Purchasing, serving, or furnishing alcohol for or to a minor.
+Purchasing, serving, or furnishing alcohol for/to a minor.

-- c.
-Selling, manufacturing, or distributing alcohol illegally. - d.
-Possession, production, or provision of false identification.
+c.
+Selling, manufacturing, or distributing alcohol illegally.

+d.
+Possession, production, or provision of false ID.

 e.
 Operating a motor vehicle while under the influence of alcohol or other drugs.
-Driving on or off campus under the influence of drugs or alcohol is prohibited: fines are assessed, and driving privileges on campus will be suspended.
-In those incidents where the DUI involves an accident with injuries to others, or other exceptional factors, immediate Middlebury Institute disciplinary action may take place.
+Driving on or off campus under the influence of drugs or alcohol is prohibited.
+Fines are assessed, and driving privileges on campus will be suspended.
+Students who are charged by law enforcement officers with Driving Under the Influence (DUI) and are awaiting the court outcome shall have their campus driving privileges suspended pending the court disposition.
+In those incidents where the DUI involves an accident with injuries to others, or other exceptional factors, immediate disciplinary action may take place.

 f.
-Bringing alcohol to Middlebury Institute events without prior approval.
-Individuals are also prohibited from leaving a Middlebury Institute event with alcoholic beverages provided at the event without approval.
+Bringing alcohol to a Middlebury event, or leaving a Middlebury event with alcoholic beverages provided at the event without approval.